Structured Uncertainty guided Clarification for LLM Agents: Related Work

 \section{Related Work}

 The challenge of resolving ambiguity in user interaction with LLMs through clarifying questions has gained increasing attention, particularly in tool-calling contexts.
-Early approaches to clarification focused on general dialogue systems, developing ranking-based methods for question selection \cite{rao2018, xu2019} and Seq2Seq generation \cite{deng2022}.
-Recent work has specifically addressed ambiguity in tool-calling scenarios: Ask-before-Plan introduces proactive planning agents that predict clarification needs and collect information before execution \cite{zhang2024askbeforeplan}, while Active Task Disambiguation frames the problem through Bayesian Experimental Design to maximize information gain from clarifying questions \cite{kobalczyk2025activetaskdisamb}.
-Zhang and Choi propose intent-similarity based uncertainty estimation to determine when clarification is beneficial across various NLP tasks \cite{zhang2023clarify}.
-Related efforts explore implicit intention understanding in language agents \cite{qian2024tell} and proactive dialogue systems that can handle ambiguous queries through goal planning \cite{deng2023procot}.
+Early approaches to clarification focused on general dialogue systems, developing ranking-based methods for question selection \citep{rao2018, xu2019} and Seq2Seq generation \citep{deng2022}.
+Recent work has specifically addressed ambiguity in tool-calling scenarios: Ask-before-Plan introduces proactive planning agents that predict clarification needs and collect information before execution \citep{zhang2024askbeforeplan}, while Active Task Disambiguation frames the problem through Bayesian Experimental Design to maximize information gain from clarifying questions \citep{kobalczyk2025activetaskdisamb}.
+Zhang and Choi propose intent-similarity based uncertainty estimation to determine when clarification is beneficial across various NLP tasks \citep{zhang2023clarify}.
+Complementary approaches explore training methods for clarification behavior: CollabLLM develops frameworks for transforming LLMs from passive responders into active collaborators \citep{wu2025collabllmpassiverespondersactive} teach LLMs to ask clarifying questions by modeling future conversation turns \citep{zhang2025modelingfutureconversationturns} propose action-based contrastive self-training for multi-turn clarification dialogues \citep{chen2025learningclarifymultiturnconversations}.
+Related efforts explore implicit intention understanding in language agents \citep{qian2024tell} and proactive dialogue systems that can handle ambiguous queries through goal planning \citep{deng2023procot}.
 However, these approaches primarily operate in the general language space without leveraging the structured nature of tool schemas.